temporalio/documentation/docs/system-tools/tctl.md

    --search_attr_value value                   Optional search attributes value that can be be used in list query.
 If there are multiple keys, concatenate them and separate by |.
 If value is array, use json array like ["a","b"], [1,2], ["true","false"], ["2019-06-07T17:16:34-08:00","2019-06-07T18:16:34-08:00"].
 Use 'cluster get-search-attr' cmd to list legal keys and value types
 ```

-## Random
+## Debugging with tctl

-Start a new Workflow execution:
+Start a new Workflow execution without a running Worker:

 ```bash
 $ tctl workflow start  --workflow_id "HelloActivityWorker" --taskqueue HelloWorldTaskQueue --workflow_type HelloWorld_sayHello --execution_timeout 3600 --input \"World\"